 In 2019 the annual IRS limits on HSA contributions were:

 - Family HDHP coverage - $7,100

 Individuals age 55 and older may be eligible to contribute up to an additional $1,000.
 The IRS defines “family” coverage as "qualifying HDHP insurance that covers an employee and at least one dependent (e.g., spouse, domestic partner, dependent child)."

 You may specify a regular contribution to be deducted from your paycheck.
 This contribution will be made before Social Security, federal, and most state income taxes are deducted.
 You can make changes to the amount you contribute to your HSA during the year by submitting a new Health Savings Account (HSA) Change of Contribution form.

 Making After-Tax Contributions

 You may choose to make all or part of your annual account contributions to your HSA by making "after-tax" contributions to your account.
 These contributions, which you can make by writing a personal check, may be deducted on your income tax return, using IRS Form 1040 and Form 8889.

 Making "Catch-Up" Contributions

 If you are 55 or older, covered by a qualified HDHP and meet all other IRS eligibility criteria, you can make catch-up contributions each year until you are enrolled in Medicare benefits.
-Annual catch-up contributions to a HSA for 2019 are limited to $1,000.
+Annual catch-up contributions to a HSA are limited to $1,000 currently.
 If both spouses have HSAs, then each is permitted the full catch-up amount, provided they are covered by a qualified HDHP for the entire year.